scud3r1a/debian-packages/README.md

 ####sudo apt-get install git --yes
 ####sudo git clone "https://github.com/gitoidevelopment/InstallStart"
 ####cd InstallStart/
-####sudo sh Install.sh --yes
+####sudo sh InstallStart.sh --yes

 This code places the InstallStart script right on your disk and executes it subsequently.
-You can as well use runfirst.sh for the installation.
+You can as well use runfirst.sh in your home directory for the installation.

 Thanks,